miladrahimi/php-jwt/README.md

 }
 ```

-In the example above, we extended `DefaultValidator`.
-This validator has some built-in Rules for public claims.
+In the aforementioned example, we extended `DefaultValidator`, which comes with pre-defined Rules for public claims.
-We also recommend you extend it for your validation.
+We strongly suggest extending it for your validation.
-The `DefaultValidator` is a subclass of the `BaseValidator`.
+Note that `DefaultValidator` is a subclass of `BaseValidator`.
-You can also use the `BaseValidator` for your validations, but you will lose the built-in Rules, and you have to add all the Rules by yourself.
+While you can utilize `BaseValidator` for your validations, opting for this means losing the built-in Rules, requiring you to manually add all the Rules yourself.

 #### Rules

-Validators use the Rules to validate the claims.
-Each Rule determines eligible values for a claim.
+Validators rely on Rules to validate claims, with each Rule specifying acceptable values for a claim.
-These are the built-in Rules you can find under the namespace `MiladRahimi\Jwt\Validator\Rules`:
+You can access the built-in Rules within the `MiladRahimi\Jwt\Validator\Rules` namespace.

 * [ConsistsOf](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/ConsistsOf.php)
 * [EqualsTo](https://github.com/miladrahimi/php-jwt/blob/master/src/Validator/Rules/EqualsTo.php)